Call us

 What does an endowment plan do?

-An endowment plan helps you make systematic savings through your policy and receive a guaranteed lump sum payout at the end of the policy term.
-Moreover, life insurance endowment plans also offer life insurance protection to you and your family so that in the event of an unfortunate occurrence, they are able to support themselves.
+An endowment plan helps you make systematic savings through your policy and receive a guaranteed2 lump sum payout at the end of the policy term.
+Moreover, life insurance endowment plans also offer life insurance protection to you and your family so that in the event of an unfortunate occurrence, they can support themselves.

 When is the best time to opt for an endowment life insurance plan?